malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 		- Ahora: Cómo negociar estos diferentes repertorios
 - PENNYCOOK: Mobile times, mobile terms: The trans-super-poly-metro movement
 	- new terminology that is considered as post-Fishmanian
-		- desire to move away from approaches that consider languages as discrete entiti
+		- desire to move away from approaches that consider languages as discrete entities (such as biligualism or multilingualism)
+	- overview of these frameworks:
+	-